Explainable prediction of Qcodes for NOTAMs using column generation: Introduction

 A NOtice To AirMen or NOtice To Air Missions (NOTAM) \citep{notamFaa} is a notice sent to alert aircraft pilots of potential hazards along a flight route or at a location that could affect the flight.
 Generally, a NOTAM states the abnormal status of a component of the National Airspace System (NAS).
 NOTAMs concern the establishment, condition, or change of any facility, service, procedure, or hazard in the NAS.
 Sometimes a NOTAM is not alerting of potential hazard, but only providing some practical information that is not critical.

 The NOTAMs are grouped by a label called Qcode \citep{notamQcodesFaa}.
 The aircraft pilots use this Qcode to search and filter the NOTAMs.
 Each NOTAM is assigned one Qcode.
 The Qcode is a five letter label.
 The first letter is always `Q'.
 The second and the third letter identify the subject being reported.
 The fourth and fifth letters identify the status of operation of the subject being reported.
 These Qcodes are assigned manually to each message by the airport authorities writing NOTAMs.
 Since the Qcode categories are too many and partially redundant, people sometimes assign them wrongly, or do not assign any and choose “QXXXX”.
 Our goal is to predict the Qcode for a NOTAM given its message content.

+\kp{Standard machine learning algorithms can predict the Qcode for a given message.
+However, they lack explanation.
+Using boolean decision rules, we are able to tackle the explainability part.
+But, to achieve an accuracy similar to that obtained by standard machine learning algorithms, we have to predict a small list of Qcodes instead of a single Qcode for a given message.
+A human will then pick a final Qcode from this list (along with the explanations).
+We believe that this is better than picking a Qcode from a large pool of possible Qcodes or blindly trusting a machine learning model's output without any explanation.}

 Note that a NOTAM contains many fields other than just the message.
-However, we were asked to use only the message field to predict the Qcode.
+However, \kp{the industrial partner Thales asked for a solution using} only the message field to predict the Qcode.

 Figure \ref{fig:notam_example} shows a typical NOTAM example for London Heathrow Airport.

 As shown, the NOTAM has many fields.
 We primarily focus on the Qcode (QMXLC) and the message (field E) that reads as follows: